data-preservation-programs/RetrivalBot/README.md

 There is no centralized orchestrator to manage retrieval queue or work.
 Instead, it uses MongoDB to manage work queue as well as saving retrieval results.

+## Result Snapshot 2024-04-16
+The retrieval success ratio and count for each SP per day per protocol has been exported into [result.zip](./result.zip)

 ## Workers
 Workers refer to the unit that consumes the worker queue.
 There are 4 basic types of workers as of now.